freegeek-pdx/mkuser/README.md

 > Longer passwords took overly long for the Arduino to type or macOS to paste.
 >
 > **PASSWORDS IN PACKAGE NOTES:**<br/>
+> When outputting a user creation package (with the `--package` option), only the default password content requirements are checked since the password content policy may be different on the target system.<br/>
+> The target systems password content policy will be checked when the package is installed and the user will not be created if the password does not meet the target systems password content policy requirements.
+>
-> When outputting a user creation package (with the `--package` option), the specified password (along with the existing Secure Token admin password, if specified) will be securely obfuscated within the package in such a way that the passwords can only be deobfuscated by the specific and unique script generated during package creation and only when run during the package installation process.<br/>
+> The specified password (along with the existing Secure Token admin password, if specified) will be securely obfuscated within the package in such a way that the passwords can only be deobfuscated by the specific and unique script generated during package creation and only when run during the package installation process.<br/>
 > For more information about how passwords are securely obfuscated within the package, read the comments within the code of this script starting at: *OBFUSCATE PASSWORDS INTO RUN-ONLY APPLESCRIPT*<br/>
 > Also, when the passwords are deobfuscated during the package installation, they will NOT be visible in the process list since they will only exist as variables within the script and be passed to an internal `mkuser` function.